-Their offerings are top-notch in terms performance as well with MSI’s Twin Frozr cooler or Gigabyte’s Windforce 3X which both provide you cool gaming even when overclocked while Nvidia offers their own designs that do an excellent job at keeping things under control like The GeForce trio from Asus Republic Of Gamers.
+Their offerings are top-notch in terms of performance as well with MSI’s Twin Frozr cooler or Gigabyte’s Windforce 3X which both provide you cool gaming even when overclocked while Nvidia offers their own designs that do an excellent job at keeping things under control like The GeForce trio from the Asus Republic Of Gamers.

 The RTX 2070 Super may be a bit more expensive than the other cards, but it offers similar performance.
 And if you’re looking to save some money on your computer parts and still get great graphics?
 The alternative is perfect for you!

 - Includes backplate

 - Radeon features are useful